Artificial Intelligence in the United States

 Appointed supervisory authority in the United States

 Similarly, most states do not charge a single agency with oversight or responsibility for AI-related matters.
-A growing number of states have adopted AI-specific statutes that embed regulatory or enforcement authority in existing agencies or frameworks, such as consumer protection, and that sometimes designate specialized oversight bodies in particular market sectors.
+A growing number of states have adopted AI-specific statutes that embed regulatory or enforcement authority in existing agencies or frameworks, such as consumer protection, and that sometimes designate specialised oversight bodies in particular market sectors.

 In other states, AGs are actively leveraging existing consumer protection, privacy, and anti-discrimination laws to investigate and enforce against AI-related harms.
-In addition to engaging AGs, several states have empowered consumer protection agencies or other regulatory bodies to oversee AI-related compliance, resulting in a decentralized enforcement landscape where responsibilities vary by jurisdiction.
+In addition to engaging AGs, several states have empowered consumer protection agencies or other regulatory bodies to oversee AI-related compliance, resulting in a decentralised enforcement landscape where responsibilities vary by jurisdiction.

 Continue reading